youchuanyi/the-Impact-of-News-Information-Acquisition-and-Cognition/README.md

 ------------
 turn to [walkthrough](./walkthrough.ipynb) for results.

-About interactive component: Please use jupyterlab (instead of jupyter notebook) to open  [walkthrough](./walkthrough.ipynb)  to use interactive component
+About interactive component: if interactive components goes wrong, please use jupyterlab (instead of jupyter notebook) to open  [walkthrough](./walkthrough.ipynb)  to use interactive component

 Docker
 ------------